abolhasani/MLP_U/README.md

 This repository contains all the necessary files to run the project aimed to fullfill the requirements of CS6350 at The University Of Utah - Fall 2023

-Project team: Sadegh Abolhasani, Hamid Firrozfar
+Project team: Sadegh Abolhasani, Hamid Firoozfar

 Below, you can find the list of the files that exist in the repository, and a brief description of them.
 In the codes, we have done our best to unsure enough commenting has been done.